malacandrian/malacandrian.github.io/_pages/index.md

 4D systems recommend a slow, manual process that involves multiple tools for doing this.
 To streamline this, as well as adding extra functionality; I created a PowerShell 7 module in C# that can output 4DGL code files that contain image assets, colour pallets, on-screen locations, and more.

-I chose to create it as a
+I chose to create it as a PowerShell module because I wanted the export to be an automatable process, and PowerShell gave me an expressive language for building custom configurations for each application.